kgish/skillzz/README.md

 # Skillz-alot

-Advanced website platform for matching skilled workers to customers searching for the best and most appropriate person for a given task.
+This is an advanced website platform for matching skilled workers to customers searching for the best and most appropriate person for the given task at hand.

+Selection criteria includes skills, skill categories, hourly rates, availability for filtering through the results.

+Hits are ordered using a ranking scheme which is weighting according to the preferences of the customer.

 ## Coding Challenge